 You can never be the same!

 1. I Developed Better Manners:

 My table manners were considered atrocious.
-So what if my elbows were on the table and I talked with my mouth full?
+So what if my elbows were on the table and I talked while chewing?

 I cut my meat and rested my knife and ate with one utensil.

 I learned to eat European style; now my utensils are placed together in the middle of the plate at the end of the meal.